Caffeine19/code-warp/README.md

 - **Context Menu Integration**: Right-click on files/folders in the Explorer or editor to open Warp with that specific path
 - **Command Palette Support**: Use `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and search for "Open Warp Terminal" commands

+## Why I Created This Extension

+I wanted an easy way to open VS Code projects in Warp terminal with better control over window management.

+While VS Code has a great [`external terminal`](https://docs.warp.dev/terminal/integrations-and-plugins#vscode) feature, it always reuses existing Warp windows.
+This means if you already have a Warp window open for project `Foo` and want to open a new project `Bar`, it will always create a new tab instead of a new window.
+For my workflow, I prefer having separate windows for different projects.

+That's why I first implemented "Open Warp Terminal in New Window" - it always creates a fresh Warp window.
+Then I added "Open Warp Terminal in New Tab" for users who prefer the tab behavior (similar to the built-in external terminal).

+Now that we have this foundation, why not add more VS Code and Warp integrations?
+Here are the features I'm planning to add (see [Roadmap](#roadmap) for details):

 ## Usage

 ### Method 1: Command Palette